CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Syllabus.md

 **Tuesday, May 30 | Making Public Work** 	Studio@Butler

-* **Due:** Deliverables from week one tutorials.
+* **Due:** Deliverables from Week One tutorials.
 Printed 8.5x11 in color.

-* **Topics**			Pinup and group discussion of week 1 work, Examples from the GeoHumanities, Webmaps
+* **Topics**			Group discussion and Pin Up of week one work, Examples from the GeoHumanities, Webmaps

 * **Tutorial** 			Showing Data 01: Making Public Interactive Work with Webmaps *East Bronx c.
 1902: “Map or plan showing the system of streets, avenues, public squares and places, parks, bridges, etc. in that part of the borough of the Bronx, City of New York lying easterly of the Bronx River.”*